WenbinFei/wenbinfei.github.io/research_demos/2-particle-shape.md

 *Fig.1 Equations of 3D particle shape descriptors*

-A framework developed to calculate the above sphericity and roundness and their on effective thermal conductivity can be quantified..
+A framework was developed to calculate the above sphericity and roundness.
+Their correlation with effective thermal conductivity can also be quantified..

 <body>
 	<p align="left">